Nobody Wants Your Sacrifices

 - Get her the great wrench set you've always wanted (at least it won't die after a week).

 - Buy the $150 orchids.

-- Give her cash (you decide what amount) and let her make the tough decisions.
+- Give her cash and let her make the tough decisions.

-Now for most rational people, isn't #5 the right answer?
-Didn't we evolve out of the barter system so that we got what we wanted and didn't end up with a dozen sheep and two pounds of potatoes when we sold the family cow?
+Now isn't #5 the most rational answer?
+Didn't we evolve out of the barter system so that we got what we wanted instead of three sheep and two pounds of potatoes when we sold the family cow?

-How is it that this ancient custom of guessing and agonizing over a present for your Cousin George or your Aunt Bessie, whom you haven't seen in 10 years, still remains.
-Give them the cash.
+How is it that this ancient custom of guessing and agonizing over a present still remains?

-Actually, sacrifice is a bad translation.
-When we bring cows, sheep and goats to the Temple in Jerusalem, the Hebrew word used is "korbon."
-As Rabbi Shimshon Raphael Hirsch (19th century German leader) points out it has its roots in the concept of "being close."
-No word in the English language approaches a good translation, though conceptually it relates to a "gift."
+The Hebrew word used for sacrifice is "korbon."
+As Rabbi Shimshon Raphael Hirsch (19th century German leader) points out, korbon has its roots in the concept of "being close."
+No word in the English language approaches a good translation, though conceptually it's what we call a present.